 But where did this magical number come from in the first place?

-Well, spoiler alert here, it’s actually a marketing slogan.
+Well, spoiler alert: it actually originated as a marketing slogan.
 On the eve of the 1964 Tokyo Olympics, the Japanese public was in an absolute sporting craze.
-Pedometers were in high demand, and one company, Yamasa Tokei, called its product the ‘Man-po-kei’ which roughly translates to “The 10,000 step meter” (‘men’ means 10,000, ‘po’ is step, ‘kei’ is meter).
+Pedometers were in high demand, and one company, Yamasa Tokei, called its product the ‘Man-po-kei’ which roughly translates to “The 10,000 step metre” (‘men’ means 10,000, ‘po’ is step, ‘kei’ is metre).

 And just like that, a myth was born.
-Basically, the ten thousand step rule has no more scientifical basis than the “All in or nothing” slogan by Adidas.
+Basically, the 10,000 step rule has no more scientifical basis than the “All in or nothing” slogan from Adidas.

 The number is round, grand and catchy alright, but the reason why the figure finds its way even into public health reports in various countries is because it sheds light upon a proven fact: daily physical activity does have an impact on your overall health.

-A 2015 study among 300,000 European men and women found that “The hazards of all-cause mortality were reduced by 16–30 per cent in moderately inactive individuals compared with those categorized as inactive”.
+A 2015 study among 300,000 European men and women found: “The hazards of all-cause mortality were reduced by 16–30 per cent in moderately inactive individuals compared with those categorized as inactive”.

 Another study by the American Heart Association showed that previously sedentary women who began to perform daily physical activity reduced their blood pressure in just 24 weeks.